2vw/mecha/README.md

 ﻿# Welcome to Mecha

-Mecha is an innovative bot powered by the [Voltage](https://github.com/EnokiUN/Voltage) framework, designed to enhance your server experience with a variety of interactive features.

 ## Key Features

 - **Advanced Leveling System**: Foster community engagement through a sophisticated global leveling system that rewards user participation and interaction within the server.